OwenMargiela/Geode/src/buffer/README.md

 ## The Buffer Pool Manager

 The buffer pool is responsible for moving database pages to and from memory and persistent storage.
-It essentially caches the most frequently accessed pages for speedy retrievals, evicting unused or cold pages whenever needed.
+It caches the most frequently accessed pages for speedy retrievals, evicting unused or cold pages whenever needed.
 More on eviction strategies in the LRU's readme file.
 Every database page consists of no more than 4096 bytes or 4KB of data.
 These fixed-size buffers are loaded into a logical unit known as a frame.